spotify/styx/README.md

 Styx injects an environment variable to the container named as `GOOGLE_APPLICATION_CREDENTIALS` pointing to the JSON key file.

-It is allowed and perfectly fine to have both `secret` and `service_account` configured for a workflow.
-However users need to make sure `secret.mount_path` doesn't point to `/etc/styx-wf-sa-keys/`; otherwise Styx will refuse to trigger the workflow.

 In order for Styx to be able to create/delete keys for the `service_account` of a workflow, the [Service Account] that Styx itself runs as should be granted `Service Account Key Admin`